Jack Nash (businessman)

 Jack Nash (April 10, 1929 – July 30, 2008) was a German-born American businessman and investor.
 He was president of Oppenheimer & Company and founded The New York Sun newspaper.

 Early life and education

-On April 10, 1929, Nash was born in Berlin as Jack Nachtgeistin to Jewish parents.
+On April 10, 1929, Nash was born in Berlin as Jack Nachtgeist to Jewish parents.
 It is a family story that as a child, during a Nazi rally, he would not give the one-arm salute that demonstrated loyalty to the Reich.
 The family would later flee Nazi Germany prior to the onset of World War II.
 Nash and his sister were sent to a Swiss boarding school by their parents for their own safety before later immigrating to the United States.
 There he attended Stuyvesant High School in Manhattan, New York, and graduated from City College of New York in 1953.

 Investment career

 Nash joined Oppenheimer & Company in 1951 and became its president in 1974.
 He was elected chairman in 1979.
 In 1982, he and business partner Leon Levy sold the company for $163 million, investing $50 million to start the hedge fund, Odyssey Partners.
 Nash was also a founder of The New York Sun and served as vice chairman of the board of the American Stock Exchange in the late 1970s.